20 soccer drills for coaches and players 2026

 ➔ Fun rating: 4/5

-➔ Equipment needed: Ball and objects of any kind to mark out a goal
+➔ Equipment needed: Ball and objects of any kind to delimit a goal

-Something similar happens with tackles, where the defender slides along the floor to steal the ball.
-There is no specific drill, but it is best practiced using the classic 1-on-1 method.
+Something similar happens with tackles or tackles, those in which the defender slides along the ground to rebound the ball.
+There is no specific exercise, but it is best to practice it with the classic 1vs1 method.

-However, if you must choose a reference point for this, the example to follow should be the AC Milan legend and former captain of the Italian national team, Alessandro Nesta.
-A legend of the best rear-guard in the world, pure class and owner of the best tackles ever seen.
+Of course, if you have to choose a reference for this, the example to follow should be the AC Milan legend and former captain of the Italian national team, Alessandro Nesta.
+A legend of the best rearguard in the world, pure class and owner of the best tackles ever seen.

-As important as heading in attack is in nowadays football, so is defensive heading: a team whose defense does not have a good aerial game is condemned to perish against strong teams up front.
+Just as heading in attack is extremely important in today’s soccer, the same goes for defensive heading: a team whose defense does not have a good aerial game is doomed to perish against strong teams from above.

-In this regard, the exercise proposed by SoccerCoachTV is perfect for training this discipline.
-First, because it is fun, and it is almost a game in which the participants can enjoy themselves.
-Secondly, because it forces them to internalize the key concepts of a good defensive head clearance: altitude, width, and strength.
+In this sense, the exercise proposed by SoccerCoachTV is perfect for working on this discipline.
+First of all, because it is fun, and it is almost a game in which the participants can enjoy themselves.
+And, secondly, because it forces them to internalize the key concepts of a good defensive head clearance: altitude, width and strength.

 ➔ Fun rating: 5/5